 - A report from a mental health expert that confirms that your state of mind was adversely affected by the accident.
 This is necessary if you are seeking compensation for such issues as depression, anxiety, insomnia, and other mental health issues

-- Drug prescriptions including drugs used to treat mental issues and physical pain
+- Drug prescriptions including drugs used to treat mental health issues and physical pain

 - Your family or friends’ oral or written testimony of your pain and suffering

 - Your oral or written testament to your pain and suffering.
-Such could include photos or a personal journal
+For example, you could include photos or a personal journal

 Why you should seek legal help for your pain and suffering claim

 Calculating and negotiating your pain and suffering claim is a daunting task.
-Besides, pain and suffering is denied in the majority of cases.
-At Thompson Law, we have handled hundreds of pain and suffering cases, and we have the expertise necessary to ensure that the court comes to a reasonable and fair settlement.
-Contact us today at 844-308-8180 for a free case evaluation.
+Legal claims for pain and suffering is typically denied in the majority of cases, unless the injuries are severe and the treatment you receive is significant (e.g., a surgery).
+At Thompson Law, we have handled hundreds of injury claims for pain and suffering, and we have the expertise necessary to ensure that the court comes to a reasonable and fair settlement.
+Call us today or contact us online for a free case evaluation.